TheGreengo/startup/README.md

 ```
 - From startup HTML & CSS:
   - When using border-radius, you need to add a border radius to any divs within the containing div or the corners can poke over the border
+  - To add a sub-point in .md files, do two extra spaces then a line.